 The soccer academy was started with one team in August 2007 by a group of boys from a children’s home in Kibera that played soccer with with rubber-banded plastic bags every day in a small, cramped area outside of the center.
 A coach from Kibera began to hold weekly training sessions with the team.
 The team continued to train throughout the crisis that followed the 2007 Presidential Election and membership slowly began to grow.
-View photos of one of Uweza’s first practices in January 2008 here.

 Follow Uweza Soccer Academy on Facebook for updates, match results, and more.

-Uweza FC (Uweza Senior Team): Since 2012, Uweza FC has participated in the Football Kenya Federation’s Nairobi County League.
-The team is composed of the academy’s oldest players, ages 16 to 30, who travel throughout Nairobi every weekend to play with other senior teams.
+Uweza FC (Uweza Men’s Senior Team): Since 2012, Uweza FC has participated in the Football Kenya Federation’s Nairobi County League.
+The team is composed of the academy’s oldest players, ages 16 to 25, who travel throughout Nairobi every weekend to play with other senior teams.
 Playing in the league keeps these players, who are at a particularly vulnerable age, occupied and away from unsafe activities.
 Uweza FC players have also started their own self-help group that engages in group savings and loans, joint business ventures, and community-service projects.

 1. Teams act as a support system: Being able to come to play every week gives the players a sense of regularity and stability in a living environment that can be chaotic.
 Coaches act as mentors for the players and liase with parents to ensure players’ overall well-being.